 There are a few things to co-sleeping with two kiddies of different ages that can make it work and here’s what I’ve found:

 Safety First, But Don’t be a Worry Wart

 Probably the biggest concern, that everyone always fusses about with co-sleeping is the safety aspect.
 Human beings have been sleeping with their babies since the beginning of time.
 Imagine if the cave people had put heir babies on the other side of the rock because they wanted to get a good night’s sleep?
 I don’t think so!
 However, the cave people also went to bed when their babies went to bed, so they were always there to monitor.
-They didn’t have mattresses, cushions, pillows, heavy blankets and alcohol; all things that can compromise safe co-sleeping.
-There are many tips and guidelines for safe co-sleeping that you should follow. *Just as a disclaimer, this post is meant merely to share my experiences, not meant to replace a safe co-sleeping guideline checklist.* Margo just loves her baby sister to pieces, so much that she’s practically jumping all over her, so for that reason, you do have to be aware of what’s going on.
+They didn’t have mattresses, cushions, pillows, heavy blankets, and alcohol; all things that can compromise safe co-sleeping.
+There are many tips and guidelines for safe co-sleeping that you should follow.
+This does include having a comfy mattress – besides, all a parent has to do is go onto a site like Savvy Sleeper and purchase a memory foam mattress for their little one(s). *Just as a disclaimer, this post is meant merely to share my experiences, not meant to replace a safe co-sleeping guideline checklist.* Margo just loves her baby sister to pieces, so much that she’s practically jumping all over her, so for that reason, you do have to be aware of what’s going on.
 But, I don’t think it’s any ‘extra’ work to just make sure things are safe, just a little extra thought.